Mission of the Residency Program

 Are there any changes expected in the department and is the department stable?

 Many of our faculty members have been at the University of Virginia for over 10 years.
 We are relatively unique in having a high percentage of faculty members who have stayed at the University of Virginia and are committed to teaching.
-Dr. Rich, our department chair, has been on the faculty for 27 years and previously served as Program Director.
+Dr. Rich, our department chair, has been on the faculty for over 30 years and previously served as Program Director.
 Former Program Director Dr. Nemergut and Dr. Littlewood, our vice-chair for education, also have an extensive history at the University of Virginia.
-Our current Program Director, Julie Huffmyer, completed our residency program and has been on faculty for seven years.
+Our current Program Director, Julie Huffmyer, completed our residency program and has been on faculty since 2008.
 We also have many new and energetic young faculty members who have been recruited from all areas of the country.
 Our program has received a 5 year accreditation so no major changes are needed or expected.
 Nevertheless, we continue to strive for constant improvement in order to train the best residents in the United States and prepare them for the future of anesthesiology.